-Here you'll find all the starter projects we've created to help you learn how to use Gatsby with Prismic.
-Feel free to explore how it all works or even use them as your starter project if it fits your needs!
+Here you'll find a starter project we've created to help you learn how to use Gatsby with Prismic.
+Feel free to explore how it all works or use it as your starter project if it fits your needs!

 Navigate to the location you want to create your project and run the theme command in the terminal.
 It'll perform these processes:

 - Install the Prismic CLI (command-line interface).
 This tool will allow you to interact with Prismic from your local machine.